joshwcomeau/react-flip-move/README.md

 I have some pretty neat ideas for custom enter/exit animations, but I have not yet found the time to test and implement them.

-In the meantime, you should be able to easily add enter/exit transitions with [`ReactCSSTransitionGroup`](https://facebook.github.io/react/docs/animation.html).
-I haven't personally tested it, but the two should play very nicely together, allowing you to combine custom enter/exit animations with Flip Move.

 ## Options